 Improve your oral health routine

 Gum disease is mostly caused by inadequate brushing and flossing.
 So if your teeth cleaning routine has been a little hurried recently, it’s time to make some adjustments.
-Brush your teeth at least twice a day using a soft bristled toothbrush or a toothbrush recommended by your dentist.
+Brush your teeth at least twice a day using a toothbrush with soft bristles.

 Since food can often get stuck between the teeth, it’s also essential to floss at least once every day.
 Make sure you get the floss right up between the gum and each tooth.